Thomas-Arildtoft/Thomas-Arildtoft/README.md

 ### 🛠 About Me

-As a Junior Engineer at EPOS, I've embarked on a fascinating journey into the world of DevOps.
+As a Junior DevOps Engineer at EPOS, I've embarked on a fascinating journey into the world of DevOps.
 My experiences span the vast spectrum of software development, from crafting intuitive user interfaces to delving deep into the robust back-end infrastructure.
 The thrill of architecting a system, watching it operate seamlessly, and then iterating on it to achieve perfection is what drives me daily.

 Beyond the professional realm, I've set up a homelab where I experiment with system administration and host various services.
 This hands-on approach ensures I remain at the forefront of technological advancements, always ready to adapt and innovate.